omkar07070/Tiles/README.md

 5. **Quiz:**
    - Prepare for a quiz at the end of the third level.
 Correct answers boost your final score.

+6. Lifelines
+You start with three lifelines.
+Lifelines are reduced by one when an enemy kills you or you come in contact with spikes/obstacles.
+Use them wisely to avoid restarting the level.

 Game Components